Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Conclusion

 \section{Conclusion}

 I have analyzed the collateral structure of the ten leading stablecoins by market capitalization.
-Seven of the ten coins are backed by fiat assets.
+Seven of the ten coins are backed primarily by cash equivalents assets.
 Three hold digital assets, and two of those are algorithmically stabilized.
+Intra-daily price variation is smaller for the well-capitalized stablecoins like Tether and USD Coin that are backed by cash equivalents.

 While this paper has analyzed the successful tokens, failure rates of stablecoin projects are almost as high for other digital assets.
-The 2016 and 2017 vintages of stablecoins have failure rates of 100 and 50\%.
-In total, more than 1/3 of the stablecoins that passed the offering stage have failed.
+Since 2016, more than 60\% of stablecoins have failed.
+The survivorship rate is similar to other non-stable tokens on the Mainnet.

-I estimate \$1.77 trillion in stablecoin transactions in the second quarter of 2021.
-Tether leads stablecoin transactions, with a 39\% market share.
-USD Coin is now a close second at 36\%.
-Dai has the highest velocity at 38.6.
-USD Coin is second at 25.8, and Tether is third at 22.4.
+I estimate \$1.47 trillion in stablecoin transactions in the first quarter of 2022.
+USD Coin leads Ethereum Mainnet stablecoin transactions, with a 48\% market share.
+Tether is second at 32\%.
+Dai has the highest velocity at 16.8.
+USD Coin is second at 15.4, and Tether is third at 11.8.
+These are two to three times the M1 velocity because most transfers are exchanges for other digital assets.

 The Ethereum blockchain provides a great deal of transparency at the level of the hash tag address.
-In the second quarter of 2021, Tether transactions involve 3.8 million unique counterparties.
-USD Coin has 1.6 million.
-Dai has 355,000.
+In the first quarter of 2022, Tether transactions involve 2.2 million unique counterparties.
+USD Coin has 1.16 million.
+Dai has 177,000.
 The remaining tokens have fewer than 50,000 counterparties.

-The Mainnet provides the hashtag identity of the largest holders of any stablecoin.
+Decentralized and centralized exchanges are by far the most active network addresses on the blockchain.
 I compute Herfindahl indices for the stablecoin network.
-Gemini, Paxos, and Huobi have the most concentrated holdings.
-For all three, the largest holder has more than 50\% of the supply.
+Binance USD and Gemini have the most concentrated holdings.
+For both, the largest holder has more than 50\% of the supply.
+Along with Huobi USD, these three tokens would be considered ``highly concentrated" under DOJ merger guidelines.